Ludlow, Mississippi

 Ludlow is an unincorporated community in Scott County, Mississippi, United States.
 Ludlow is located on Mississippi Highway 483, 7 mi west of Lena.
 Ludlow has a post office with ZIP code 39098.

+History

+Ludlow is named for James J. Ludlow, an early settler in the area.

+Ludlow is located along the former Gulf, Mobile, and Ohio Railroad and was once home to a doctor, drug store, and general store.

+In 1900, Ludlow had a population of 100 and a saw mill, grist mill, and cotton gin.